ISUH EXECUTIVE BOARD

 As a researcher with ORSTOM, he worked from 1980-1988 and from 2009-2012 in Senegal; has been Full Professor of Geography of Health at the University of Paris-Nanterre (1997-2013).
 He is currently Professor emeritus, member of the Scientific Committees of International Council for Science ICSU (Urban Health and Wellbeing program), International Society of Urban Health, and International Geographical Union.

-Dr. Yonette F. Thomas is science advisor for urban health to the New York Academy of Medicine, a member of the International Society for Urban Health board, and a senior research advisor to the Association of American Geographers.
+Dr. Yonette F. Thomas is Executive Director of the International Society for Urban Health, science advisor for urban health to the New York Academy of Medicine, and a senior research advisor to the Association of American Geographers.
 She is a faculty affiliate of the Maryland Population Research Center at the University of Maryland College Park, and a voluntary associate professor in the Department of Public Health Sciences at the University of Miami Miller School of Medicine where she teaches social epidemiology.
 She was formerly the associate vice president for research compliance at Howard University.
 Previously she served as the chief of the Epidemiology Research Branch and program director for the social epidemiology program at the National Institute on Drug Abuse, National Institutes of Health.
 She has held faculty appointments in the Department of Psychiatry and Behavioral Sciences and in the School of Pharmacy at Howard University.
 She is a member of the Consortium of Social Science Associations Advisory Committee and the Steering Committee of the National Hispanic Science Network.
 She served on the National Academy of Sciences Committee on Revisions to the Common Rule for the Protection of Human Subjects in Research in the Behavioral and Social Sciences.
 Her primary research and publications have focused on the social epidemiology of drug abuse and HIV/AIDS and the link with geography, including edited volumes: Geography and Drug Addiction, Crime, HIV, and Health: intersections of Criminal Justice and Public Health Concerns.
 She has a Ph.D. in medical sociology and demography, with post graduate training in epidemiology.

 Arpana Verma is Head of the Division of Population Health, Health Services Research and Primary Care at The University of Manchester (UK).
 She is Director of the Manchester Urban Collaboration on Health (MUCH), a World Health Organisation Collaborating Centre for Heath Indicators.
 She is the Principal Investigator (on behalf of the late Professor Aidan Halligan) for the evaluation of Well North, a unique programme across the North of England for testing and piloting a set of linked interventions to improve the health of the poorest in some of the most deprived areas.
 Dr. Verma was the principle investigator of the European Urban Health Indicator System project (EURO-URHIS 2) funded by DG Research under the FP7 programme.
 Currently, Dr. Verma leads on a number of health service research projects, primarily in hepatitis C and blood borne virus prevention, infection control, immunisation including MMR and HPV vaccine.
 Many involve data linkage of health indicators, risk factors and the wider determinants of health to help understand the urban challenges to health both within the UK and globally.
 Her most recent EU grant, Urban Health Centers Europe 2.0, investigates healthy ageing in cities with a focus on prevention of falls, management of polypharmacy, frailty and social isolation.
 She is President of the European Public Health Association section on Urban Health and Honorary Consultant in Public Health at Public Health England.